-A Terraform provider is available for Snowflake, that allows Terraform to integrate with Snowflake.
+A Terraform provider is available for Snowflake, that allows Terraform to communicate and integrate with Snowflake.

 Example Terraform use-cases: